 Have you ever traveled down the road and noticed how many cars are hitched to a trailer - right here in Maryland?
-Or if you have ever traveled the roads near the Chesapeake Bay or its tributaries - you have probably noticed many cars hitched to a trailer or some sort.
+Or if you have ever traveled the roads near the Chesapeake Bay or its tributaries - you have probably noticed many cars, trucks, and RVs hitched to a trailer or some sort.
 In Maryland, boating is incredibly popular; therefore, it is very common to even see boats hitched to both cars and trucks on the roadways.

 Hitch and towing accidents data is pretty surprising.
 The National Highway Traffic Safety Administration (NHTSA) reports that around 50,000 hitch accidents occur every year.
 About 21,000 injuries were reported as caused by negligent towing or a faulty hitch.
 In the same year, an additional 450 fatalities were reported.
 Of course, many of these accidents occurred because people do not learn and/or trained to drive with a hitch attached to their vehicle.